mjmenger/learning-week/labs/terraform/provision_bigip/deploy_aws.md

 Profile Summary: 6 successful controls, 0 control failures, 0 controls skipped Test Summary: 8 successful, 0 failures, 0 skipped
 ```

+## Examine What Was Created
+For this lab we leveraged the [BIG-IP Terraform Provisioner for AWS](https://github.com/f5devcentral/terraform-aws-bigip-module) to:
+- Create an [AWS Secrets Manager](https://us-west-2.console.aws.amazon.com/secretsmanager/home?region=us-west-2#/listSecrets) secret to store a randomly generated password for the BIG-IP
+- deploy a 3-nic BIG-IP
+- Declarative Onboarding declaration to onboard the new BIG-IP

 In the next section we will configure the BIG-IP